 Exposure control devices must be certified annually.
 Certification is valid until the last day of the same month of the following year.
 E.g. a device certified on October 10, 2025, must be recertified by October 31, 2026.

-The current rates charged by TSS can be found HERE
+The current rates charged by TSS can be found HERE.
+Relevant prices are displayed below

 The vendor will make the determination whether present materials will negatively impact the device’s ability to be tested.
 This should be discussed with the vendor prior to scheduling testing.

-If the device fails due to items and materials stored in the hood, it is the device owner’s responsibility to remove and store the materials in the appropriate location.
+If the device fails or cannot be tested due to excessive equipment or materials stored in the hood, it is the device owner’s responsibility to remove and store the materials in the appropriate location.
+TSS will notify EH&S for an overcrowded hood, and an EH&S Chemical Safety Specialist will visit the lab to evaluate and discuss solutions with the lab.
 Contact laboratorysafety@ehs.ucla.edu for guidance on proper fume hood storage practices.

 IMPORTANT: If a hood has been commissioned for radioactive material use, please contact fumehoods@ehs.ucla.edu prior to submitting a service request.